 A friend of my recently discussed the pressure of being the “Fitness Story” – she too is struggling to get back what she had lost.
 You use those accolades, “Look at you!
 I can’t believe you went from Point A to Point B!
 You’re amazing!” to power you through continued success, but then you misstep.
 And the shame you feel over disappointing all of those people (Yes, we all know the disappointment is internal, but it feels external.) makes it really hard to get back up after that first stumble.
 And the next thing you know, you weigh more than you did when you started the journey back in 2009.

-I always tell the story, “After my Dad died I weighed more than I ever had not pregnant…” and I discuss joining boot camp and getting fit which made me want to try running again and so one and so forth and look!
+I always tell the story, “After my Dad died I weighed more than I ever had not pregnant…” and I discuss joining boot camp, which can be found at places similar to http://coac.swellclubs.com/ and getting fit which made me want to try running again and so one and so forth and look!
 I’m 20lbs lighter and I just ran a 100K!

 That’s my story.
 But when I finally started trying to get back on track a few weeks ago,I was 10lbs heaver than I was at the beginning of that story.
 And while I’m chipping away at that slowly, I’m still heavier than I was when I started getting fit in 2010.
 And it’s hard to push every day when you’re realizing you’re starting further back than you were the last time.
 It’s like going to run a marathon – which you’ve run before and it wasn’t easy – only to find out at the start line that it’s actually a 50K.

 But that marathon was so hard!
 And now I have run even further?!